Your Cart ()

 9. The Laundry Room:

 “Back of house” areas like the laundry room work great.
 The nice thing about them is that they are out of sight, and don’t have to be pretty.
-Stack food along a wall, use empty cupboards, or any other way you want to fit in what you can.
+Stack dried food and non perishable food along a wall, use empty cupboards, or any other way you want to fit in what you can.
 If your laundry room has an emergency floor drain, it could be a good place to store water as well.

 10. Under the Bed: